MAKE CONNECTIONS WORK FOR YOU.

 Protecting the interests and advancing the success of entrepreneurs, business owners, shareholders, and investors.

 - Purchases & Sales

 - Settlements & Litigation

-The predecessor of Young Williams was the Law Firm of Green & Webb which was formed in Knoxville in 1915.
+The predecessor of Young, Williams & Ward was the Law Firm of Green & Webb which was formed in Knoxville in 1915.
 In 1931, the firm became Green, Webb & McCampbell with the addition of Herbert H. McCampbell.
 In 1965, the firm merged with Robert and Lindsay Young to become the Firm of McCampbell & Young.
-To reflect the change in the ownership of the firm, the name was changed in 2014 to Young Williams Law Firm, PC.
+To reflect the change in the ownership of the firm, the name was changed in 2018 to Young, Williams & Ward.
 The firm’s name has changed over the decades, but the founding principle has remained the same: hire and retain the best and brightest ~ provide sophisticated legal services to respected business clients while humbly serving the larger community with compassion and integrity.

 “What is important in knowledge is not quantity, but quality.
 It is important to know what knowledge is significant, what is less so, and what is trivial.”